Berkeley-MDes/tdf-fa23-turnipboys/weekly-reports/2023_10_26_weekly_report.md

 ![](https://github.com/Berkeley-MDes/tdf-fa23-turnipboys/blob/main/weekly-reports/Screenshot%202023-10-25%20091917.png)

 I also feel like the AI is being weirdly passive-aggressive in the last message, but I know that it's just trying to emulate my friendly tone LOL.
 But also like...bruh.

+I want to also customize the AI a little more.
+I want to create an animated persona and put it in on the side or in an avatar bubble that the AI can speak through.
+For example, while the AI is typing, the avatar is speaking and it's otherwise in a neutral pose.
+Maybe it will randomly do a little dance.
+I emailed Peter to see how I could do this and while it's currently not possible to accomplish in Zero Width, he did say that I could create my own interface and connect it to the API.
+So I might need to brush up on my web dev skills a little bit to accomplish that.

+### Speculations

+There is so much more I want to add and do!
+My next steps are to polish up interacting with the AI so that it stops saying "swag" so much and is more clear about what projects I have completed, etc. I believe I have instructed it to stop making up information (I directly told it to stop doing that) so that's good, but now I just need to provide it with more updated info and also try to get it to stop impersonating me and instead act as "Babylish" rather than "Aylish."

+I also want to figure out how to visually customize it a little more with my own custom interface.
+Not sure how I'll approach that yet, but I will try to talk to Peter about it some more if he is available.